Series (mathematics)

-Generally, the terms of a series come from a ring, often the field $\mathbb R$ of the real numbers or the field $\mathbb C$ of the complex numbers.
-In this case, the set of all series is itself a ring (and even an associative algebra), in which the addition consists of adding the series term by term, and the multiplication is the Cauchy product.
+Commonly, the terms of a series come from a ring, often the field $\mathbb R$ of the real numbers or the field $\mathbb C$ of the complex numbers.
+If so, the set of all series is also itself a ring, one in which the addition consists of adding series terms together term by term and the multiplication is the Cauchy product.